 The 32-bit IPv4 address space provides approximately 4,294,967,296 unique addresses.
 Although, the IPv6 address space provides; 340,282,366,920,938,463,463,374,607,431,768,211,456, or 340 undecillion addresses, which is almost equal to each particle of sand on Earth.

 - Unicast addresses.
-A packet is delivered to one interface.
+A packet delivered to one interface.

 - Multicast addresses.
-A packet is delivered to multiple interfaces.
+A packet delivered to multiple interfaces.

 - Anycast addresses.
-A packet is delivered to the nearest of multiple interfaces.
+A packet delivered to the nearest of multiple interfaces.

 Following are the feature that provides IPv6 address:

-- Increased address space – IPv6 addresses are based on 128-bit hierarchical addressing as compare to IPv4 with 32 bits.
+- Increased address space – IPv6 addresses have 128-bit hierarchical addressing as compare to IPv4 with 32 bits.

-- Improved packet handling – The IPv6 header has to vary simply with a smaller number of fields as compared to IPv4 packet header.
+- Improved packet handling – The IPv6 header has to very simply with a smaller number of fields as compared to IPv4 packet header.

-- Eliminates the need for NAT – Due to a large number of public IPv6 addresses no NAT is needed.
+- Eliminates the need for NAT – Due to many public IPv6 addresses, no NAT needed.
 This avoids some of the NAT-induced application problems experienced by applications requiring end-to-end connectivity.

-- Increased Capacity: IPv6 increased the capacity of IP addresses and also easily accommodates additional web addresses.
+- Increased Capacity: IPv6 increased IP addresses and easily accommodates more web addresses.